 Go Blue 4 Kids is a month-long campaign to raise awareness of and prevent child abuse in our community.
 Launched to coincide with National Child Abuse Prevention Month, McMahon Ryan asks the community to purchase and display pinwheels, attend special fundraising events and make donations to the organization each April.

-Additionally, the blue pinwheel is a national symbol of child abuse and neglect prevention.
-It stands as an uplifting reminder that all children deserve a happy childhood and future.
-Purchasing a pinwheel helps us contribute to the lives of children directly in our community.
+The blue pinwheel is a national symbol of child abuse and neglect prevention.
+In our Onondaga County community, it stands as an uplifting reminder that all children deserve a happy childhood and future.

 Purchasing these pinwheels for your residence or workplace is just one way to get involved with the McMahon Ryan mission to build a community free from child abuse through prevention, intervention, and education.
 “Blow Away” family, friends or co-workers with 25 pinwheels either planted on a lawn or delivered to work.
 They, in turn, will be challenged to blow someone else away, extending the reach of awareness and fundraising.